cplett/cplett.github.io/page/censo/1-NMR.md

 {% include note.html content='Due to technical reasons, you are going to use **censo** v1 in the following exercise.
 However, **censo** 2 is generally advised due to additional features, and updated methods.
 Please note that the input file structure differs a little, while the principle functionality remains similar.
 For an overview over the different input file formats, please see the [documentation](https://xtb-docs.readthedocs.io/en/latest/CENSO_docs/censorc.html).'%}

-As an example, use **crest** to first generate an ensemble of 2-Fluoropropan-1-ol with GFN2-xTB in Acetone.
+As an example, use **crest** to first generate an ensemble of 2-Fluoropropan-1-ol with GFN2-xTB in water.

 <!-- Tab links -->
 <div class="tab card">